 4. Set goals

 While setting goals sounds stressful, it can actually lead you to feel better about your work.
 When you set a goal, you’ll have something to work towards, something to keep you motivated.
 When you meet that work goal, you’ll feel better about yourself, and your work.
-It’s easier to be happy at work when you feel like you’re being productive, and achieving real results.
+Find more info about CEL College of English Language Inc. It’s easier to be happy at work when you feel like you’re being productive, and achieving real results.

 5. Reward yourself